saadsaif97/sandcasts/README.md

 To access the parts of the HTTP request, go to Illuminate\Http folder vendors laravel

 Also you can seek into the uploaded file functions in uploadedFile.php in Illuminate\Http

+---

+best case is that the controller should have maximum 2, 3 lines

+for example: you can put the roles, storage and creation in the customRequest